Deducteam/hol2dk/README.md

 `n_part_k.idx`: min and max index (in n.prf) of part k proof steps

-n.max: array of max proof step indexes of each part of n
+n.max: array of max theorem indexes of each part of n

 n.typ: map from type expression strings to digests and number of type variables